Tottenham Hotspur Stadium in London, home of Tottenham Hotspur FC

 Search hotels in Central London

-Excellent transport hub with quick Victoria Line access to Tottenham Hale.
-The regenerated Coal Drops Yard area offers excellent dining.
-Wide range of hotels at all price points.
+Excellent transport hub with quick Victoria Line access.
+The regenerated Coal Drops Yard offers excellent dining.
+Wide range of hotels at all price points — The Standard London (modernist), Great Northern Hotel (railway heritage) and The Megaro are well-regarded local options.

-Trendy neighbourhood with boutique hotels, excellent nightlife, and easy access to the stadium via Liverpool Street line to White Hart Lane.
+Trendy neighbourhood with boutique hotels (The Hoxton Shoreditch, One Hundred Shoreditch, The Curtain) and excellent nightlife.
+Easy access to the stadium via the Liverpool Street line to White Hart Lane.

 Victorian neighbourhood with great restaurants and easy Victoria Line access.
-Close to Arsenal's Emirates too if you want to see both North London stadiums.
+Hilton London Angel Islington and The Rookery Clerkenwell are good mid-range picks.
+Close to Arsenal's Emirates Stadium too if you want to see both north-London grounds across a weekend.

 Our Recommendation